- What is Color Psychology

-Colors affect our emotions, such as happiness and sadness, hunger and relaxation.
+Colors affect our emotions, such as happiness and sadness, hunger, and relaxation.
 Psychology, biological conditioning, and cultural imprinting all play a part in these reactions.
 If you are interested in color psychology and color preference, you can also read this article.

 Color psychology teaches us where and how to use each color to show its effect properly.
-In this article, I want you to be my company in learning more about the relationship between colors and foods.
+In this article, I want you to be my company in learning more about the relationship between colors and food.

 Color and emotions

-A color’s ability to influence an emotion depends largely on its brightness, shade, tint, or tone, as well as whether it is cool or warm toned.
+A color’s ability to influence an emotion depends largely on its brightness, shade, tint, or tone, as well as whether it is cool or warm-toned.
 Colors have many effects on how you feel.
 Let’s see how: